dsml4/dsml4s8e/README.md

 ```

-As a result a dagster pipeline will be built from standalone notebooks:
+As a result, a dagster pipeline will be built from standalone notebooks:

 ![Simple Pipeline](https://user-images.githubusercontent.com/1010096/232598898-b536ec12-26da-4693-a4e9-ba15858164de.svg)